-A total of forty-four semester credit hours is required for completion of the Adult-Gerontological Acute Care Track.
+A total of forty-three semester credit hours is required for completion of the Adult-Gerontology Acute Care Track.
 The program’s courses prepare students in health assessment, advanced pathophysiology, pharmacology, diagnostic reasoning, clinical decision making, and advanced therapeutics.
 While this is an online program, there will be 2-3 on-campus learning days each semester while enrolled in these clinical specialty courses.

-Graduates of the Adult-Gerontological Acute Care Nurse Practitioner major are eligible to take national certification examinations.
+Graduates of the Adult-Gerontology Acute Care Nurse Practitioner major are eligible to take national certification examinations.

 The School of Nursing anticipates that graduates of this program will seek the following professional state licenses or certifications: Certification as an APRN (Family Nurse Practitioner, Psychiatric Mental Health Nurse Practitioner, Adult-Gerontology Acute Care Nurse Practitioner, Adult-Gerontology Primary Care Nurse Practitioner [depending on which program they completed]) and licensure as an APRN.